Epic Trax / Patagonia Expedition

 Camping Los Perros

 Vertice Patagonia.
 Sheltered communal cooking and eating area.
 Cold showers only.
 Basic but functional.
-Gear rental available.
+BYO tent.

-Critical: Short day, deliberately.
+Short day, deliberately.
 Rest here.
 Eat as much as you can.
-Set alarms for 5am.
+Set your alarm for 5am.
 Tomorrow is the hardest day on the circuit and you need to leave before first light.

 4